-Update on COVID-19: A new learning page has been added to our website, designed to support you in project adaptations as necessary, due to the impact of the COVID-19 pandemic.
-We will continue to add new resources to the page as we learn of them.
+Update on COVID-19: A new learning page has been added to our website which is designed to support you in project adaptations as necessary, due to the impact of the COVID-19 pandemic.
+We will continue to add new resources as we learn of them.

-Financial guidance for Impact grant holders is distributed throughout this page according to what is being considered at the time.
-For example, under the header Grant Set-Up you can find the UK Aid Direct guide to budget classification and budgeting or under the header Reporting, you will find the UK Aid Direct guide to the principles of reporting.
+Financial guidance for Small Charities Challenge Fund (SCCF) grant holders is distributed throughout this page according to what is being considered at the time.
+For example, under the header ‘grant set-up’ you can find the UK Aid Direct guide to budget classification and budgeting or under the header ‘reporting’, you will find the UK Aid Direct guide to the principles of reporting.
 However, to make things easier for you we have also grouped all the key financial guidance documents into this one section below.

-After you have been informed that you have been awarded a provisional grant, your organisation will be required to undergo a financial management assessment (FMA).
-This will be conducted by an experienced member of the fiduciary risk team at UK Aid Direct.
+After you have been informed that you been awarded a provisional grant your organisation will be required to undergo a financial management assessment (FMA), which will be conducted by an experienced member of the fiduciary risk team at UK Aid Direct.
 This must take place before your grant is approved and any funds are released – this process is known as due diligence and will initially take place either through a face-to-face meeting at your registered office or remotely via Skype / telephone, dependant on the type of funding applied for.

-Initially, you will be asked to complete and return a self-assessment questionnaire, alongside supporting documentation such as your key policies and procedures.
-The questionnaire explores your organisation’s governance and internal control; your ability to deliver; the financial stability and downstream delivery partner management.
+Initially, you will be asked to complete and return a self-assessment questionnaire, alongside supporting documentation such as key policies and procedures.
+The questionnaire explores your organisation’s governance and internal control, your ability to deliver, the financial stability, and downstream delivery partner management.

-After your grant is approved you will be allocated a Performance and Risk Manager (a PRM).
+After your grant is approved you will be allocated a Performance and Risk Manager (PRM).
 They will be your point-person for UK Aid Direct and will support with the due diligence process, finalising your project design and providing guidance on your reporting requirements.

-SMILE is our online system which you will use to report and evaluate your project.
-It is useful at this stage to familiarise yourself with the SMILE system as this will play a vital role in the management of your grant.
+SMILE is our online system which UK Aid Direct grant holders use to report and evaluate their projects.
+It is useful to familiarise with the SMILE system as this will play a vital role in the management of your grant.

-You can access the portal via the same login details used when you made your application.
+You can access the portal via the same login details you used when you made your application.

 If you have any questions, please contact our SMILE support team.